haskellguide/module-syntax/README.md

 Besides communicating with the compiler, types are also crucial in communicating with your fellow developers and/or users of your API.
 For many functions, the type alone, or the type and the name, is sufficient to tell you what it does.

-Tooling interlude: Editing files ★
+# tooling interlude: Editing files ★
 ----------------------------------

 At this point, we should switch from working exclusively in the REPL to writing an actual Haskell file.
 We can start by creating a file `Types.hs`, and put in the code from the previous section: